KnowledgeAnywhere/FortunaSDK/README.md

 ## Installation and Getting Started

 * You will need Audience and Secret keys for authorization.
 These can be obtained by going to into the admin panel for your LMS and navigating to Site > External API keys.
-* run the cmd `npm i fortunasdk --save` to get the package.
+* run the cmd `npm i knowledgeanywhere --save` to get the package.
 * The SDK expects the constants `LMS_AUDIENCE`, `LMS_SECRET` & `LMS_API_URL` to be present as process variables.
 The easiest way to accomplish this is to use an .env file that is loaded via [Foreman](https://www.npmjs.com/package/foreman) or [dotenv](https://www.npmjs.com/package/dotenv).

 ## Usage